mariammartins/terraform-example-foundation/README.md

 #### Networking

-Under the network folder, one project for restricted network, are created per environment (`development`, `nonproduction`, and `production`) which is intended to be used as a [Shared VPC host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
+Under the network folder, one project for shared vpc network, are created per environment (`development`, `nonproduction`, and `production`) which is intended to be used as a [Shared VPC host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
 This stage only creates the projects and enables the correct APIs, the following networks stages, [3-networks-svpc](./3-networks-svpc/) and [3-networks-hub-and-spoke](./3-networks-hub-and-spoke/), create the actual Shared VPC networks.

 ### [2. environments](./2-environments/)